datalad/blog/content/posts/forgejo-aneksajo-podman-deployment/index.md

 EOT
 ```

-The content shown above roughly matches the container setup I used before.
+The content shown above roughly matches the container setup we used before.
 It looks
 like a service unit specification and can use all of systemd's features (templating, placeholders, etc.).
 Only the `[Container]` is specific to this quadlet.

 This quadlet makes any direct use of podman commands shown above fully